New York Pass and tourist cards: complete guide 2026

 CityPASS New York is purchased exclusively online, on the official card website, at the following address.

-Buy CityPASS New YorkValidity and refunds of CityPAss New York
+Buy CityPASS New YorkValidity and refunds

 Once activated, CityPASS New York is valid for 9 consecutive days, starting the day you visit the first attraction included in the pass.